 IN THE CORNERS

 Avoid trail-braking: Yes, even if your bike has ABS.
 Suddenly slowing down when your bike is leaned over on a wet road can cause the front end to tuck in and can result in a crash.
 As far as possible, scrub off your speed in a straight line before pitching your motorcycle into the turn.
+The only exception to this is motorcycles that come with IMU-based cornering ABS, which are more successful at keeping you upright when braking at lean angle.

 Bike cleanliness and maintenance is a high-priority.